Rae-Charles/RPSLS/README.md

 # RPSLS
                                 Rock, Paper, Scissors, Lizard, Spock-->

 Welcome to rock, paper, scissors, lizard, spock!!
-I hope you have a great time playing the game.
 When playing the game, you can choose to play against the computer or another player.
 The game is a best of 3 rounds, so, whomever reaches 2 wins out of 3 rounds first, wins!!
 The rules to play the game are:

 1. Paper beats Rock
 2. Rock beats Scissors